SacheetA/Community-Detection-using-Spectral-Decomposition-Algorithm/README.md

 # Community-Detection-using-Spectral-Decomposition-algorithm
-Spectral Decomposition algorithm based on Fiedler vectors has been implemented to detect communities using public datasets.
+Spectral Decomposition algorithm based on Fiedler vectors has been implemented to detect communities in public datasets.

 The datasets can be found at: